hector-sab/tf_yolo_v2/README.md

 This is a reimplementation of the implementation found [here](https://github.com/pmkalshetti/object_detection).

-I am not confident using tf eager and keras layers so, here is the code that works for me.
+I am not confident using tf eager and keras layers so here is the code that works for me.